phayes/sidefuzz/README.md

-# SideFuzz: Fuzzing for timing side-channel vulnerabilities
+# SideFuzz: Fuzzing for timing side-channel vulnerabilities using wasm

-SideFuzz is an adaptive fuzzer that uses a genetic-algorithim optimizer in combination with t-statistics to find side-channel (timing) vulnerabilities in cryptography.
+SideFuzz is an adaptive fuzzer that uses a genetic-algorithim optimizer in combination with t-statistics to find side-channel (timing) vulnerabilities in cryptography compiled to wasm.

 Fuzzing Targets can be found here: https://github.com/phayes/sidefuzz-targets

-**SideFuzz is a work in progress.
-There could be bugs that may result in inaccurate results.
-For example, see https://github.com/phayes/sidefuzz/issues/8**

 ### How it works